 New logging modes

-In addition to the usual range of logging modes (real-time, snapshot, remote, timing and motion, manual entry), three new modes have been added:
+In addition to the usual range of logging modes (real-time, snapshot, remote, timing and motion, manual entry), two new modes have been added:

 Virtual logging simulates logging, but draws data from a source in the user’s computer or network

 Online logging simulates logging, but draws data from a source on the Internet